chandur626/ClassMateBot/README.md

 ### 0 - Original Features
 You can find the Original Features from Iteration 1 [here](https://github.com/chandur626/ClassMateBot/blob/README-update/docs/Iteration1Features.md)

-### 1 - Auto-Grouping Students (Pallavi)
+### 1 - Auto-Grouping Students

 Auto-Grouping command allows TAs and Professors to automatically assign students into groups for project works.
 The Iteration 1 provided join command which can be used by students to join a specific group.
 Post deadline, If any students have not yet joined a group, then the TA can simply use the auto-grouping command to assign those students into groups having vacant positions.
+Groups with maximum vacant positions are given the first priority.
 A simple example is shown below :

 ![$auto-assign](https://github.com/chandur626/ClassMateBot/blob/main/data/media/Auto-grouping.gif)